What are your expectations? Can you live with a few weeds in your lawn?

 a desirable grass variety to an established lawn.
 For example, fine fescue

-can be planted in an area with dense shade, where Kentucky bluegrass doesnt
+can be planted in an area with dense shade, where tall fescue doesnt grow

-grow as well.
-Seeding also discourages weeds and pests by creating a denser
+well.
+Seeding also discourages weeds and pests by creating a denser lawn.

-lawn.
-For these reasons, some companies recommend seeding every year, usually
+For these reasons, some companies recommend seeding every fall.
+Seeding

 When applying seed to an existing lawn, make sure the seed comes into contact